A Novel Spreading-Factor-Index-Aided LoRa Scheme: Design and Performance Analysis: Simulation Results and Discussion

 Fig.~\ref{fig8} compares the coverage of the proposed SFI-LoRa scheme under different numbers of selected SFs.
 It can be seen that the coverage gradually decreases as $M$ increases.
 Nevertheless, the proposed SFI-LoRa system can still maintain desirable coverage performance by adjusting $M$.
 For example, over an AWGN channel, when $M = 3$ and the coverage probability is 0.9, the data rate is 6.518 kbps and the distance is around 1.05 km.
 When $M = 5$ under the same coverage probability, the data rate increases to 12.146 kbps and the distance decreases to 0.82 km.
 In other words, as $M$ varies from $3$ to $5$, the data rate increases by 86.3\% (from 6.518 kbps to 12.146 kbps), while the transmission distance only decreases by 21.9\% (from 1.05 km to 0.82 km).
-Therefore, the proposed SFI-LoRa scheme can significantly increase the data rate with a slight reduction of transmission distance.
+Therefore, the proposed SFI-LoRa scheme can improve the throughput performance with a slight reduction of transmission distance.
 Similar observation can be also found over a Rayleigh fading channel.
+Moreover, according to Fig.~\ref{fig7} and Fig.~\ref{fig8}, the coverage probability of the proposed scheme is related to the scenario (i.e., open, suberban, small city, or large city), channels (i.e. AWGN channel or Rayleigh channel), and the throughput performance (i.e. the value of $M$).
+In practical applications, one should properly select these key parameters to achieve a desirable coverage probability.